ericbulloch/kwmd/tools/hydra.md

 The following examples are ones that I have used in capture the flag exercises.
 The wordlists that are provided are ones that are found on Kali unless otherwise specified.

+For each of the examples below, here are the variables that I am using:

+- Username of `bob`
+- Password wordlist found in `/usr/share/wordlist/rockyou.txt`
+- The target machine is found at ip address `10.10.1.1`

+### ftp

+There are a lot of companies and users that still use ftp servers.
+Unfortunately, these servers are not very secure and often have sensitive documents on them.
+Don't sleep on how valuable an ftp server can be.

+The syntax is the following when not including options:

+`hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ftp`

+or

+`hydra -l bob -P /usr/share/wordlists/rockyou.txt ftp://10.10.1.1`

 ### ssh

 If a system is vulnerable to an ssh brute force (meaning if I type `ssh target_machine` and it asks for a password) and I have either a username or password, hydra can help you gain access.

-I have found the username `bob` is a user on the machine with an ip address of `10.10.1.1`.
-I want to use the `rockyou.txt` wordlist stored in the `/usr/share/wordlists` directory.
 The syntax is the following when not including options:

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ssh`